mathigon/textbooks/euclidean-geometry/content.md

 ## Introduction

 ::: column.grow
-Mathematics has been studied for many thousands of years – to predict the seasons, calculate taxes, or estimate the size of farming land.
+Mathematics has been studied for thousands of years – to predict the seasons, calculate taxes, or estimate the size of farming land.

-Around 500 BC, mathematicians in ancient Greece started to study mathematics just “for fun”, without a specific application in mind.
+But around 500 BC, mathematicians in ancient Greece started to study mathematics just “for fun”, without a specific application in mind.
 They were amazed by mathematical patterns, and wanted to explore and explain them.
 ::: column(width=300)